RobertPastor/MestraJavaXML/README.md

 4) Software Tests

 The tool relies upon Apache POI to extract these "markers" using the style.
-Hence the style in the Interface Specification between a SSS System Spec, SRS SW Req, artefacts and the tool.
+Hence the style is the Interface Specification between a SSS System Spec, SRS SW Req, artefacts and the tool.

 The tool has to objectives
 1) extract markers and combine them to achieve